 - Next, take a ride to the vet.
 This time, after walking your dog around a bit, go inside.
 Give your dogs lots of yummy treats.
-Ask the staff, and the vet; to interact with your dog, and to give your dog treats.
-Make the experience a positive one.
-Lots of attention, lots of fun, lots of treats and lots of praise.
+Ask the staff and the vet; to interact with your dog and to give your dog treats.
+Make the experience a positive one — lots of attention, lots of fun, lots of treats, and lots of praise.
 Get back in the car and go home.
 Repeat this as necessary.
-You will know when your dog is responding positively, when they are no longer tense, simply walking into the office.
+You will know when your dog responds positively when they are no longer tense, simply walking into the office.

-Going to vet is going to be something your dog will have to do routinely throughout his life.
+Going to the vet will be something your dog will have to do routinely throughout his life.
 If your dog suffers vet visit fears, you need to help address that.
-Don’t assume the dog will just get over the fear.
+Don’t assume the dog will get over the fear.

 Take the time to find a vet that makes both you and your dog comfortable.
 Get recommendations from friends and co-workers.
 If your dog is afraid, find a new vet.

 Follow Karen A. Soukiasian on Facebook.